EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-4.md

 <!-- prettier-ignore-end -->

-The connectViewModel HOC binds the original component to a reSolve View Model based on options that the **mapStateToOptions** function specifies.
+This HOC binds the original component to a reSolve View Model based on options that the **mapStateToOptions** function specifies.
 The **data** prop in your component's implementation is injected by this HOC.
 This prop provides access to the View Model's response object.
 You already saw this object when you manually performed a request using the HTTP API in the lesson 3:

 ```js
 {